Patrick-W-McMahon/JQuery-Form-Validator/README.md

 If the form is invalid the form will not submit and will display the error messages (if an error display element has been assigned).
 If you setup a reset button on the form the form validator handles the reset and will clear the form and error messages on reset button.

+Review the examples to see how easy it is to use.